KaranBalakumar/vio/README.md

 3. Eigen

-4. Ceres: he VINS initialization part uses Ceres for Structure from Motion (SfM), so we still need to rely on Ceres.
+4. Ceres: The VINS initialization part uses Ceres for Structure from Motion (SfM), so we still need to rely on Ceres.

 ### Compiling the Code